Drying Carpet After Water Damage: 9 Steps to Drying Wet Carpeting After A Water Leak or Another Type of Water Damage

 9. Shampoo Your Carpeting

 While your carpeting is dry, it’s likely dirty or even contaminated with mold or bacteria.
-Shampooing your carpeting will help remove set in stains as well as treat against mold and bacteria.
+Shampooing your carpeting will help remove set in stains as well as prevent against mold and bacteria.

 Use your regular vacuum first to remove as much dirt and debris as possible and use a stain remover to treat set in stains.
 While consumer-grade carpet cleaners may work, a commercial grade carpet cleaner is much more effective.